danielraffel/podscriber/README.md

 - **uv**: [UV](https://astral.sh/blog/uv-unified-python-packaging) is a fast Python package and project manager.
 - **Git**: Required for committing files to a GitHub repository.
+- **Python**: Although `uv` can install and manage Python versions, having Python pre-installed can streamline the setup.

+Be aware that if you do not have these installed `podscriber` will install them at run-time:
+- **Brew**: Needed for installing SQLite and Git LFS.
+- **SQLite**: Required for managing a DB with your up-to-date podcast episodes, transcripts, media files and for generating a browsable HTML archive.
+- **Git LFS**: Required for committing large files (MP3/WAV) to a GitHub repository.
 - **Whisper**: A speech-to-text model that `podscriber` uses to transcribe podcast audio.
 - **ffmpeg**: Needed for converting audio files during the transcription process.
-- **Python**: Although `uv` can install and manage Python versions, having Python pre-installed can streamline the setup.

 ### Whisper Setup